hoanvu/server_monitoring/use_flask/README.md

 # A simple server monitoring system using Flask

+### Overview
++ This system checks all servers it was configured to monitor every 5 seconds and display "Online" or "Offline" status accordingly.
++ When a server is "Offline", notification email will be sent.

+### Functions
+This monitoring system has following functions:
++ View all monitored servers and display their status
++ Login / Logout
++ Add new server to monitor*
++ Remove existing server*
++ Add new admin user*
++ Remove existing admin user*
++ Automatically send email when server is "Offline"

+> *: those functions only available when user is logged in

 ### Usage:
 First time see this web app? please run the following commands to init database:
 ```